-Our local Tourist Offices here au Pays du Mont Blanc have an excellent selection of guides, books and maps specifically aimed at hikes for families and young children.
-We regularly use the Sentiers de Randonnées Pédestres au Pays du Mont Blanc series, which comes as a booklet and map (6€), and has a great selection of walks and very good instructions.
-We also have Guide de Randonnée Pedestre’s 60 Promenades en Famille au Pays du Mont Blanc (édition 2015); this excellent guidebook (10€) has a selection of sixty hikes selected by mountain guides and those responsible for the maintenance of mountain paths – it is divided into green (very easy and for very young children; never longer than 2h30), blue (medium difficulty) and red (difficult) walks.
+Our local Tourist Offices here au Pays du Mont-Blanc have an excellent selection of guides, books and maps specifically aimed at hikes for families and young children.
+We regularly use one of the three Sentiers de Randonnées Pédestres au Pays du Mont-Blanc, which come as booklets with a map (6€), and have a great selection of walks for Families and very good instructions.
+We also have Guide de Randonnée Pedestre’s 60 Promenades en Famille au Pays du Mont Blanc (édition 2015); this excellent guidebook (10€) has a selection of sixty hikes selected by mountain guides and those responsible for the maintenance of mountain paths – it is divided into green (very easy and for young children; never longer than 2h30), blue (medium difficulty) and red (difficult) walks.

 Books/nature books FOR children

 Tanya from the excellent blog/website www.momstotszurich.com has a post titled «Hiking and Nature Books for Kids»; here she has compiled a list of nature books and stories that can be used to prepare children and get them excited about hiking and exploring the big outdoors!
 Thank you, Tanya!

 LandArt, artwork & collecting

 It can be fun to produce artwork after a hike or stroll through the woods, with bits and pieces collected or rummaged along the way . . . flower pressing, leaf collections for pressing, a mobile made from twigs and branches . . . or perhaps you could produce some LandArt along the way (it’s all the rage!); an ephemeral moment, but a pleasure to produce and a happy discovery for the next hiker (and you can always immortalise your creation with a photo!).